spl0k/supysonic/README.md

 Available settings are:
 * Section **base**:
   * **database_uri**: required, a SQLAlchemy [database URI](http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls).
-    I personnaly use SQLite (`sqlite:////var/supysonic/supysonic.db`), but it might not be the brightest idea for large libraries.
+    I personally use SQLite (`sqlite:////var/supysonic/supysonic.db`), but it might not be the brightest idea for large libraries.
   * **cache_dir**: path to a cache folder.
 Mostly used for resized cover art images.
 Defaults to `<system temp dir>/supysonic`.
   * **log_file**: path and base name of a rolling log file.
   * **scanner_extensions**: space-separated list of file extensions the scanner is restricted to.
 If omitted, files will be scanned